pfq/PFQ/INSTALL.md

 You can use the cabal tool to install them.
 More information on cabal are available at: [https://www.haskell.org/cabal/download.html](https://www.haskell.org/cabal/download.html).

-In addition, we suggest to update cabal to the most recent version with:

-`cabal install cabal-install`

-Please ensure you have ~/cabal/bin in your PATH.

 Build the software
 ------------------

-2. From the base directory launch the following command:
+1. To install libraries dependencies, from the base directory launch the following command:

+`cabal install --only-dep`

+2. To build and install the framework:

 `runhaskell Build.hs install`

-The command will configure, build and install the PFQ framework satisfying the dependencies and the correct build order for the various components.
+The command configures, builds and installs the PFQ framework satisfying the dependencies and the correct order of the various build.

-Alternatively, you can specify the list of components you want to build from the command line.
+3. Alternatively, you can specify the list of components you want to build from the command line.
 The following command shows the targets available:

 `runhaskell Build.hs show`